janesmith73/product-docs/docs/services/global-iot-sim.md

 ## Multi-IMSI application

-emnify SIM cards are equipped with a multi-IMSI applet that contains emnify’s as well as our partner operators' profiles.
+emnify IoT eSIM cards are equipped with a multi-IMSI applet that runs in the background using minimal resources without any negative impact on the device's performance.
-Different operator profiles are identified by their [IMSI](/glossary#imsi---international-mobile-subscriber-identity).
+This technology is similar to a mobile phone using dual-SIM technology.
+The emnify IoT eSIM basically has the cellular provider information from multiple SIM cards already included.
+While emnify has roaming agreements and local contracts with operators around the world, emnify also uses operator partners to increase the network coverage footprint in order to provide a fallback when preferred networks experience outages.

+The multi-IMSI applet works in the following manner. emnify has its own operator identity ([IMSI](/glossary#imsi---international-mobile-subscriber-identity)) as well as the operator partner IMSI stored on the SIM card.
 Each IMSI / partner operator usually has more than one network accessible per country.

-The emnify SIM applet utilizes a preferred IMSI list per country.
+The SIM applet also includes a preferred IMSI list per country.
+For example, this list defines that IMSI *X* will be used for access in country *A* as highest priority – and as second priority another operator IMSI *Y* will be used in case the device is unable to connect.
-When a device moves to a different country which has a different preferred IMSI configured, the applet dynamically overwrites the previously active IMSI with the preferred IMSI for this country.
+So when a device then moves to country *A*, the applet dynamically overwrites the active IMSI with IMSI *X* based on the preferred IMSI list.
-Similarly, when an operator’s service experiences an outage, the emnify SIM can automatically fall back to another IMSI to ensure that the connection remains uninterrupted.
+When then operator *X* has a service outage, the SIM automatically falls back to IMSI *Y* to ensure that the device can maintain connectivity.

 The selection of the preferred IMSI for each country is based on multiple factors including: